chuhann/tp/docs/DeveloperGuide.md

 ### 4.3 CAP calculator feature

-The proposed undo/redo mechanism is facilitated by `CalculateCapAction`.
+The proposed undo/redo feature is facilitated by `CalculateCapAction`.
 It extends `Action` to execute command given by the user, output are then passed on to `Ui` for display.
 Additionally, it implements the following operations:

 * `CalculateCapAction#act()` - Calculate the user CAP based on stored user grades / input modules.
 * `CalculateCapAction#prepare()` - Parse user command to suitable parameter for `CalculateCapAction#act()` function.

-Given below is an example usage scenario and how thecap calculator mechanism behaves at each step.
+Given below is an example usage scenario and how thecap calculator feature behaves at each step.

 Step 1.
-The user executes `cap` command find his current CAP grade.
+The user executes `cap` command to find his current CAP grade.
 Command is then parsed by `CalculateCapAction#prepare()` to be passed as arguments for `CalculateCapAction#act()`.

 Step 2. `CalculateCapAction#act()` retrieves data from the stored user's grades.